anna-ip/Final-project-Front-end/README.md

-# A React Native App
+# Sustain a React Native App

 Sustain an for making the dinner choice upon whats already in you fridge, designed to appeal the whole family.